SvenDuve/conversations/context/ek_context_en.md

 * 1977: Establishment as a wholly-owned subsidiary of Leoni AG.
 * 1998: Warehouse expansion with single-core vehicle lines.
-* 2000: Became an independent GmbH – distribution partner of Leoni Kabel GmbH.
+* 2000: Became an independent company and is now a distribution partner of Leoni Kabel GmbH.
 * 2001: Relocation from Roth to Roth-Eckersmühlen with our own warehouse including a high-bay storage and our machinery.
 * 2004: Expansion of the warehouse to provide multi-core vehicle cables.
 * 2014: Expansion of the warehouse to provide high-voltage cables and a new winding machine.